Congruity of the Crab pulsar's gamma-ray spectrum with the spectral distribution of tightly focused caustics: Spectral distribution function of tightly focused caustics

-The scale and shape of the spectral distribution function ${\cal S}_\nu(\nu)$ given in equation~(\ref{E4}) depend on the four parameters $\kappa$, $b$, $\beta$ and $\sigma_0$: parameters whose values are dictated by the characteristics of the magnetospheric current sheet.
-The parameters $\kappa$ and $\sigma_0$ respectively determine the scale of the flux density and the range of frequencies over which the flux density has a detectable value, while the parameters $b$ and $\beta$ determine the shape of this distribution.
+The scale and shape of the spectral distribution function ${\cal S}_\nu(\nu)$ given in Eq.~(\ref{E4}) depend on the four parameters $\kappa$, $a$, $\beta$ and $\sigma_0$: parameters whose values are dictated by the characteristics of the magnetospheric current sheet.
+The parameters $\kappa$ and $\sigma_0$ respectively determine the scale of the flux density and the breadth of the spectral distribution, while the parameters $\zeta$ and $\beta$ determine the shape of this distribution.

-\section{Fitting the derived distribution function to the data on the gamma-ray spectrum of the Crab pulsar}
+\section{Fitting the derived distribution function to the data on the gamma-ray spectrum of the Crab Pulsar}

-The phase-averaged flux density of the gamma-rays received from the Crab pulsar is plotted (in unitts of erg cm${}^{-2}$ s${}^{-1}$ MeV${}^{-1}$) versus photon energy (in units of MeV) in figure~\ref{CSF1}.
-The data points below $25$ GeV in this figure are the ones detected by the FERMI Large Area Telescope (FERMI-LAT) which were reported in~\citet{Abdo2010}.
+The phase-averaged flux density of the gamma-rays received from the Crab Pulsar is plotted (in units of erg cm${}^{-2}$ s${}^{-1}$ MeV${}^{-1}$) versus photon energy (in units of MeV) in Fig.~\ref{CSF1}.
+The data points below $25$ GeV in this figure are the ones detected by \textit{Fermi}-LAT, which were reported in~\citet{Abdo2010}.
 The three data points between $25$ and $100$ GeV are those measured by the Major Atmospheric Gamma Imaging Cherenkov (MAGIC) telescope and were reported in~\citet{Aleksic2011}.